-Test digital communications with the 597A by entering this screen.
-The 597A firmware version should be displayed when the proper link is established.
-See section 2.7 for details on how to configure the 597A sensor, as well as any optional wind sensors that may be.
+Test digital communications with the BX-597A by entering this screen.
+The BX-597A firmware version should be displayed when the proper link is established.
+See section 2.7 for details on how to configure the BX-597A sensor, as well as any optional wind sensors.